neither follower nor liker be

 The irony of this is that bad publicity is good.
 The buzz of bad publicity is how the current president of the most powerful country in the world got elected.
 The press was all over him day and night.
 (Who ran against him?)
 The doubled down irony is that controversy over controversy is more buzz, and the beauty of buzzing over buzz is its ultimate meaninglessness–a distraction from the real issues.
 Ultimately the marketer’s goal, and the media’s goal, is to make an emotional connection.
 Appealing to the mind doesn’t get people excited.
 Real in depth, intellectual engagement is slow and methodical.
 Instead of improving the minds of their readers, the aim is to anesthetize their intelligence and stimulate their irrational emotions to loosen them up to buy, buy, and buy some more.

 If insinuated commercial messages weren’t enough, there is custom content that only hints at who the sponsor could be.
 From an advertising standpoint it seems superficially illogical.
 But here’s the most insidious aspect.
 The stealth sponsor isn’t looking for direct sales, their goal is propaganda–emotionally influencing minds and opinions.
 This is Big Brother.
 Yes, Ronny was right, government isn’t the answer, it’s the problem.
 The problem is government has relinquished its responsibility to protect the people.
 Let BIG BROTHER corporations take control—it’s good for the economy.
-(Not my economy, not your economy.)
+Not my economy, nor yours.

 Publishers and advertisers claim they are giving us what we want.
 Einstein doesn’t agree, neither do I. We don’t want one sided propaganda.
 We don’t need to be force-fed extreme opposite opinions, presented under the guise of fair & balanced, that are invariably setup to make one side look ridiculous.
 This is more than a crisis in advertising, it’s a full-on media crisis.